OCISRAEL/OCIFundamentals-lab02/README.md

     2. Create new policy and name it : autoscaler-policy (in your compartment)

-    3. Pase the following based on your dynamic group name we created in day 1:
+    3. Paste the following based on your dynamic group name we created in day 1:

             Allow dynamic-group <dynamic-group-name> to manage cluster-node-pools in tenancy Allow dynamic-group <dynamic-group-name> to manage instance-family in tenancy